Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

 Available Charged Attacks: Close Combat (Fighting), Crunch (Dark), Iron Head (Steel), Moonblast (Fairy)

-Zamazenta performs moderately better in the GO Battle League, though it isn’t considered a top pick.
+Zamazenta performs somewhat better in the GO Battle League, though it isn’t considered a top pick.
 Zamazenta’s CP is too high for it to participate in the Great League, and while there’s certainly a place for Fighting-type Pokémon in the Ultra League, Zamazenta lacks the necessary bulk to outperform other Fighting-type Pokémon like Primeape, Machamp, and Pangoro.

 Raising Zamazenta’s CP to its maximum requires a lot of Zamazenta Candy and Stardust—as does teaching it a second Charged Attack—so try to catch as many Zamazenta as possible to get you there faster.